Spencerv1/WGU-Scripting-and-Programming-PA-Task/README.md

 # WGU Scripting and Programming PA Task
 Student roster project programmed in C++ for C867 - Scripting and Programming Applications at Western Governors University.

+The purpose of the application is to give users the ability to store a list of students and their data using a command prompt tool.

 ## Project Requirements